QANTM/QANTM/README.md

 # 👋 Hi, Zhen Lyu here.
   - I am a journalism student who also falls for programming and problem-solving, currently majoring journalism and minoring computer science in NNU.

-  - During junior year I went to Ryerson University for an exchange on New Media area.
+  - During junior year I went to Ryerson University in Ontario, Canada for an exchange on New Media area, where I learnt about game/VR programming with C++ in unreal engine.

 # 👀 Interested in media's mechanism as well as political issues.
   - History, literature and philosophy have always been my favorite.